SteeltoeOSS/Documentation/labs/modernize-dotnet/exercise2.md

 cf scale -i 2 <front-end-app-name>
 ```

-Visit the application in a browser and hit refresh several times.
+Visit the `ViewCounter` in a browser and hit refresh several times.
 Observe that the counter isn't incrementing on every request.
 This is because each instance is storing its own session state in memory.
 Our session-level view counter is broken!

-### Fixing things with Redis
+## Fixing things with Redis

 Now we'll fix the application by externalizing the session to Redis.
 We'll use a community-maintained buildpack to deal with the discovery and configuration of the Redis service and session provider.
 We won't have to write any code to make this happen!

+### Verify our Redis service is running

 Under normal conditions you'd have to create an instance of the `rediscloud` service from the Cloud Foundry marketplace.
 This lab provides you with an instance, however.
 You can verify its existance with: